zephyrproject-rtos/zephyr/doc/quick_start/quick_start.rst

 Use this guide to install the Zephyr development environment on your development system and to build the Zephyr Kernel on the supported platforms.

-Currently, the Zephyr Project supports Linux development systems only.
-This guide was tested by compiling and running the Zephyr Kernel's sample applications on the following Linux distributions:

-* Ubuntu 14.04 LTS 64 bit
-* Fedora 22 64 bit
+The following operating systems are supported:

+* Linux
+* Mac OS

 Follow the steps appropriate for your development system's :abbr:`OS (Operating System)`.
-Where needed, alternative instructions are listed for Ubuntu and Fedora.

 Use these procedures to create a new development environment.
 Given that the file hierarchy may change from one release to another, these instructions might not work properly in an existing development environment.

 Perform the steps in the installation procedures in the order they appear.

 .. toctree::
    :maxdepth: 2

-   installation.rst
+   installation_linux.rst
+   installation_mac.rst
    local_development.rst
    application.rst